PraveenGongada/dotfiles/sketchybar/README.md

 ## Install command line JSON processor (jq)

-Run the following command to install jq
+Run the following command to install jq (Needed only if media.sh is enabled)

 ```
 brew install jq